“I say, La la la la la la la la. Will you call my name? As you walk on by.”

 1/2 cup rice wine vinegar

 Combine carrots, radish, sugar, and salt in a large bowl.
 Using fingertips, massage salt, and sugar into vegetables until dissolved.
 Let the vegetables marinate for 15 minutes.
 Add boiling water and rice vinegar.
 Stir to combine thoroughly.
 Let the mixture rest on the counter for 15 minutes.
 Pack vegetables into a quart-sized mason jar.
-Pickles can be used immediately, or for best results, seal the jar and refrigerate at least overnight and up to 1 week.
+Pickles can be used immediately, or for best results, seal the jar and refrigerate at least overnight and for up to 1 week.

 SAMBAL KEWPIE MAYO